KarishmaBhataria/KarishmaBhataria/README.md

-<h2 align="left">I’m a passionate about manual testing with a strong focus on quality assurance and continuous improvement.
-My goal is to ensure reliable, user-friendly software through meticulous testing and effective documentation.</h2>
+<h2 align="left"> I’m passionate about both business analysis and software testing, with a strong focus on quality assurance and continuous improvement.
+I aim to bridge the gap between business requirements and technical solutions, ensuring that software meets both user needs and high-quality standards.
+Through meticulous testing and effective documentation, I strive to deliver reliable, user-friendly software while supporting the success of the business. </h2>

 ###